 "The strangers who helped us?"

-"The Travellers?
+"The Travelers?
 Yeah, I remember.
 They came back to make sure we got out."

 "No, Tollack.
-They didn't come back to help us, they came forward."
+That's just it - they didn't come back to help us."

 He blinked.
 "But," he started and stopped again.
 He took another drink.
 "What haven't you told me?"